Put a quota on quotes

 In this case, I’d paraphrase the whole quote and write something more provocative for the subject matter expert to say:

-When to quote.
 So when should you quote?
+Quote when:

-- Quote when someone important says something important.
+- Someone important says something important.

-- Quote when someone says something unique or uniquely.
+- Someone says something unique or uniquely.

-- And quote when you need to:
+- You need to:

 - Support a new or controversial point that you as the writer don’t have the authority to present credibly